onurio/revolucion-fungi/FUNGARIUM_FEATURES.md

 - Boolean fields accept "Si"/"No" values
 - Date fields are automatically parsed
 - Numeric fields are converted appropriately
-- The system is designed for the specific CSV format used by the Revolución Fungi & Arbio project
+- The system is designed for the specific CSV format used by the Revolución Fungi